If You’ve Been Diagnosed With Lung Cancer…

 Screening Guidelines

-The USPSTF recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20-pack-year smoking history and currently smoke or have quit within the past 15 years.
+recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50-80 years who have a 20-pack-year smoking history and currently smoke or have quit within the past 15 years.

 Screening should be discontinued once a person has not smoked for 15 years or develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery.